-5.8.
+5.10.
 Derivatives

-The Investment Manager may employ derivatives with the aim of reducing the risk profile of a Fund, reducing costs or generating additional capital or income, in accordance with EPM.
+The Investment Manager may employ derivatives with the aim of reducing the risk profile of a Fund, reducing costs or generating additional capital or income, in accordance with EPM and also for investment purposes.
+The use of derivatives and forward transactions for investment purposes may increase the risk profile of that Fund.